 ISO Auditing.

-An organisation’s processes, procedures, and management systems are examined as part of an ISO audit to make sure they adhere to the ISO Standards.
+An organization’s processes, procedures, and management systems are examined as part of an ISO audit to make sure they adhere to the ISO Standards.
 The organization may conduct internal audits, or a third-party auditor may conduct external audits.

 An ISO audit aims to find areas that need improvement, confirm that ISO Standards are being followed, and boost customer satisfaction.
 For an audit, the auditor will inspect papers, conduct staff interviews, and scrutinize procedures to ascertain whether the organization is adhering to the relevant standards.